bc

 TRYING TO SAVE PIGGY SNEED (1993) My first read of anything from the author of 'The World According to Garp'.
 Seven short stories, everyone a cracker, and the author's piece on Charles Dickens ('The King of the Novel').
 Irvin'gs style is impeccible to my way of thinking so if you see any of his books, I'd suggest you give them a try.
 Highly recommended.
 (JT 11.03)

-JONES, Barry: A THINKING REED (2006) Our wisest living Aussie's autobiography which I'm currently reading.
-Totally engrosing and thoroughly recommended.
+A THINKING REED (2006) Our wisest living Aussie's autobiography.
+Totally engrossing and thoroughly recommended.
 (JT 6.08)

 KING, Stephen:

-DESPERATION (1996) The desert of Nevada, mysterious mining town, dead-eyed cop, group of likable strangers, endowed child, strange presence are the engredients of this marvellous thriller.
+DESPERATION (1996) The desert of Nevada, mysterious mining town, dead-eyed cop, group of likable strangers, endowed child, strange presence are the ingredients of this marvelous thriller.
 Gripping and the best of King's later novels.
 Top recommendation (JT 1.04)

 KING, Stephen: GERALD'S GAME (1992) The central character spends most of the book handcuffed to her bed.
 For King fans only.
 (JT 4.03)